tobychui/WebStick/README.md

 ## Getting the Hardware

 All the gerber files are stored under the `/pcb` folder.
 It should be ready to manufacture.
 For part list, see BOM list csv file.
-If you want to make one for yourself, you can place order at PCB printing service provider get one from my [Tindie Store](https://www.tindie.com/products/tobychui/instant-webstick-a-usb-stick-web-server/)
+If you want to make one for yourself, you can place order at PCB printing service provider or get one from my [Tindie Store](https://www.tindie.com/products/tobychui/instant-webstick-a-usb-stick-web-server/)

 #### Notes on Issues & Feature Requests